Newer economies allow more high tech freedom at work

 LONDON Employees in fast-growing economies have more freedom over the technology they use for work than their counterparts in developed countries, and are more likely to see corporate provision of devices as a perk, according to a study.

-While 59 percent of employees in China said they could influence the choice of device they used for work, in Britain the figure was just 27 percent, according to the survey by market research firm TNS commissioned by PC maker Dell.
+While 59 percent of employees in China said they could influence the choice of device they used for work, in Britain the figure was just 27 percent, according to the survey by market research firm TNS commissioned by PC maker Dell DELL.O.

 Two-thirds of workers in China were keen to use the same device for work and personal use, but just 29 percent in Britain were happy to do so.
 Workers in developed economies were more concerned to keep work and private life separate.